jordicf/FRAME/DEVELOPMENT.md

 ### Adding a new tool

-To add a new tool to the `frame` command-line utility, create a new directory inside the [`tools` top-level directory](tools).
-This new folder should contain an empty `__init__.py` file, and all the Python code of the new tool.
-In particular, the main function of the tool should have the following signature:
+To add a new tool to the `frame` command-line utility, create a new directory inside the [`tools` directory](tools).
+This new folder should contain an empty `__init__.py` file, and all the code of the new tool.
+In particular, the main function of the tool should have the following
+signature:

 ```python
 main(prog: str | None = None, args: list[str] | None = None)